leotaku/literate-emacs/README.md

 - var :: managed by [no-littering.el](https://github.com/emacscollective/no-littering)
 - etc :: managed by no-littering.el

-In the future this repo will also contain a valid [nix](https://nixos.org/nix/) expression for the ntangle tool, which I use to tangle my org-mode configuration files.
+This repo also contains a valid [nix](https://nixos.org/nix/) expressions for the ntangle tool, which I use to tangle my org-mode configuration files.
+Look in the main init.org file for setup instructions.

-## Current look
+## Current look (outdated)
 ![](scrot.png)